Recreational boating by the numbers ...

 - Americans are taking to the water: 35.7% of the U.S. adult population – 87.3 million Americans – participated in recreational boating at least once in 2014.

-93% of the boats sold in the U.S. are made in the U.S.
+- Boats are made in America: 95 percent of powerboats sold in the U.S. are made in the U.S.

-Source: National Marine Manufacturers Association, 2012 Recreational Boating Statistical Abstract
+Source: National Marine Manufacturers Association, 2014 and 2015 U.S. Recreational Boating Statistical Abstracts

-Click here to view a detailed summary of NMMA's 2012 Recreational Boating Statistical Abstract.
+Click here to access NMMA's U.S. Recreational Boating Statistical Abstract.